How to create more space for creativity in your creative business

 Everybody tells you to have good business goals.
 Have a clear idea of what you want and how to get there and it will massively improve your chances to reach your goals.

 You probably have goals for 10x growth for your social media or blog.
+You probably have ideas from themarketingheaven.com.
 You might have some idea of how big you want your email list to be and how you want to grow it.

 But how about creating?
 Do you have goals for that side of your business?